dantheman491/Planetsavvy/README.md

 1. Build out Html, CSS, and JS
 2. It will include a text field that will allow the user to insert a date and explore the cosmos.
 3. Once the search is complete the search will show specific image associated with the date along with a thought from the photographer.
-4. If the user is not satisfied with the selections, they will be able to refresh and go to the picture of the day by clicking the discover button.
+4. If the user is not satisfied with the selections, they will be able to go to the picture of the day by clicking the discover button.

 ### Post MVP:
-1. Like to add at least 2 more endpoints to broaden the content
+1. I would ike to add at least 2 more endpoints to broaden the content
 2. I would like to add video.
 3. I would like to animation to the title.
 4. I would like to add audio to the background.